Pogba hails tactical revamp under Solskjaer

-After Monday's (AEDT) 4-1 win over Bournemouth, United has won three games in a row under Solskjaer since Mourinho's final game in charge – the 3-1 defeat to Liverpool.
+After Monday's (NZDT) 4-1 win over Bournemouth, United has won three games in a row under Solskjaer since Mourinho's final game in charge – the 3-1 defeat to Liverpool.

 United has scored 12 goals in Solskjaer's three games and have generally impressed with attack-minded, free-flowing football.